Black Friday and Cyber Monday are nearing!!

 According to Hubspot, business owners who used segmented campaigns get around a 760% increase in revenue.
 So, why not try it on your own and experience the results?

 Email marketing and social media platforms weigh the same in the marketing world.
-If you already use a social media scheduler and are popular on the social media platforms, then gear up your presence even more than before.
+If you already use a social media scheduler and are popular on social media platforms, then gear up your presence even more than before.
 As Black Friday Season has been nearing, it is the right time to increase the expectation of your followers.

-Try to conduct fun events, giveaways, and make them engaged on your page.
+Try to conduct fun events, and giveaways, and make them engaged on your page.
 Plan each and every session progressively and make sure it relates to your Black Friday deals too.
 For instance, if you are conducting an Instagram poll against Women’s accessories vs Men’s accessories, you might get an idea of how many of your followers wish to get discounts under women vs men’s accessories.

 You can tune and optimize your discount and offer deals accordingly.
 You can also conduct polls against products or brands too.
 It will help you to know more about your audience and make your Black Friday sales fitty.
 When you pick to schedule Black Friday content on a particular day, include things like teasers for products, gift guides, etc.

-Apart from your posts, email subject lines, and other efforts, promoting your deals and products seems far important.
+Apart from your posts, email subject lines, and other efforts, promoting your deals and products seems far more important.
 As Black Friday is a notable event for both online shoppers, promotional campaigns stay supportive to all the business owners.
 Here are some of the promotional campaign ideas to put forth in our Black Friday preparation.

 - Try to go live on social media platforms like Facebook, Instagram, etc